EngreitzLab/CRISPR_comparison/README.md

  * Inputs (see below for formats):
  	* One experimental data file
  	* At least one predictions file
- 	* Configuration file describing how predictor should be aggregated
+ 	* (optional) Configuration file describing metadata of predictors, including how to aggreagate multiple predicted enhancers overlapping one experimental enhancer
  	* (optional) Cell type mappings between cell types in predictions and experiment

 ### Dependencies